ShedHelp

 Locate the Drafty Windows

-Temporary Solutions to Block a Drafty Windows
+Temporary Solutions to Block a Drafty Shed Windows

 There are Window Insulator Kits available at any hardware store.

 They come with adhesive tape, shrinkable film, and alcohol wipes.
 If you have standard sized windows you can get kits that have pre-cut rectangles which can be trimmed to fit.
-If you have odd sized windows it is better to opt for the single sheet which can be cut to fit each window.
+Ifwindow insulation strip you have odd sized windows it is better to opt for the single sheet which can be cut to fit each window.
 Either kit usually contains enough materials to cover 5-6 standard windows.
 You can find the 3M Window Insulator Kit from Amazon for an affordable price.

 You will need (besides cookies for bribes) a clean, large working surface.
 Measure your window and cut the film per instructions (about 1-2 inches allowance around the window).
 Use the alcohol swab to clean any oils and dirt off of the window frame.
 Next, unroll the double stick tape around the frame.
 Finally, carefully stick the film down to the tape, pressing it all around the edge of the window frame.
 The directions on the kit will have you tighten the film with a blow dryer.
-The heat will shrink the film until it fits snuggly, creating an air pocket that will act as a layer of insulation between the window and the room.
+The heat will shrink the film until it fits snuggly, creating an air pocket that will act as a layer of insulation between the window and interior.

 A variation on this final step is not to shrink the plastic.